v7labs/customer-enablement/README.md

 # Customer-Enablement
-V7 repo with example code snippets and how-to-guides for programmatic interactions with the Darwin platform.
+A repository of Python scripts for programmatic interaction with the Darwin platform.